Explore this Section

 Step 3: Prepare your speculative application using this template

-- A speculative cover letter - you may wish to use this template
+- Your speculative cover letter - you may wish to use Self Matching Speculative Cover letter

-- The Self-Matching Flyer which explains the funding offer to the company - you can download and attach this to your application
+- The Self-Matching Flyer that explains the funding incentive to the company - you can download and attach to emails that you send to companies.
+We have some hard copies too in Careers if you would like to use these.

 If you would like Keele Careers to review your CV and/or cover letter you can Book yourself an appointment